One that allows you to work together

 I know the divorce process can feel overwhelming, but you don’t have to face it alone.

-I will help take the tension out of your financial discussions and help you both get clear on what a fair financial split should look like for your family.
-I will also do the legal work to make your agreement legally binding (with a clean break if appropriate).
+Let me reassure you: I will help you both get clear on what a objectively fair financial split should look like for your family.

 This is the most expensive and acrimonious way to divorce and it can take a long time - years even!